-happy with the overall appearance of the village and were keen to maintain the rural atmosphere and enjoy the peace and quiet for which they moved here.
+• Street Scene and General Environs - Respondents were generally very happy with the overall appearance of the village and were keen to maintain the rural atmosphere and enjoy the peace and quiet for which they moved here.
 Several people suggested placing seats on Humbleton Green to allow an opportunity to rest whilst enjoying the view - perhaps with the addition of planting boxes to enhance the scene.
-The provision of dog waste bins was also suggested as a way of ensuring that the environment of the village was maintained for the use of all residents - this issue has been raised several times in the last year.
+The provision of dog waste bins was also suggested as a way of ensuring that the environment of the village was maintained for the use of all residents.
 In the past, a Village Walk had compensated for the unusual lack of parish public footpaths but this facility had been withdrawn several years ago by the land owners.
 It was suggested that an approach be made to ascertain whether this, or a suitable alternative, could be made available to responsible walkers.
 It was felt possible that 'Right to Roam' legislation might enable this request to gain traction.